John-Brandon/blogdown_jrb/content/home/about.md

 date = "2017-12-27T00:00:00"

 # Order that this section will appear in.
-weight = 5
+weight = 3

 # List your academic interests.
 [interests]
   interests = [
     "Mathematical Modeling",
     "Computational Statistics",
+    "Natural Resources",
     "Management Strategy Evaluation",
-    "Simulation and Quantitative Risk Assessment"
+    "Simulation and Quantitative Risk Assessment",
+    "Fly Fishing",
+    "Surfing",
   ]

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Bayesian modeling of population dynamics" institution = "University of Washington, School of Aquatic and Fishery Sciences, Seattle, USA" year = 2009
+  course = "PhD in Bayesian modeling of population dynamics and management strategy evaluation" institution = "University of Washington, School of Aquatic and Fishery Sciences, Seattle" year = 2009

 [[education.courses]]